 Sciatica is a unique form of nerve pain that affects approximately 40% of men and women.
 At Garden State Pain Control in New Jersey, the skilled team of physicians specializes in treating complex pain conditions, especially those involving your nerves, like sciatica.
-To find relief from your sciatica symptoms, call Garden State Pain Control to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet or Jersey City, or book online today.
+To find relief from your sciatica symptoms, call Garden State Pain Control to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City, or book online today.

 When you have sciatica, you experience specific symptoms because of inflammation to your sciatic nerve.
 You have a sciatic nerve running through each leg.
 They begin beside your lower spine, pass through your buttocks, and into your leg before finally ending in your foot.